Sweetpotato3/DualGPUOptimizer/README.md

 - Core optimizer module: Testing for split configurations, context sizing, and cache consistency
 - Telemetry system: Verification of metrics collection, alert levels, and historical data management
 - Alert classification: Validation of threshold detection for memory, temperature, and power metrics
+- Model execution backends: Verification of correct flags for llama.cpp and vLLM backends
+- VRAM fitting algorithms: Testing of GPU memory allocation and offloading strategies
+- Download safety: Validation of checksum verification during model downloads

+### Lean Test Implementation

+The testing infrastructure is designed for speed and reliability:

+- **Mock-Based Testing**: All tests run offline without GPU or network dependencies
+- **Sub-Second Execution**: Each test suite executes in milliseconds, not seconds
+- **No Subprocess Spawning**: Backend processes are mocked rather than launched
+- **Simulation-Based Coverage**: Tests use simulated environments to validate all code paths
+- **Focused Test Scope**: Each test validates exactly one component with minimal dependencies

 ### Next Steps for Testing